midtown-ai/www/docs/glossary/b.md

   * [https://en.wikipedia.org/wiki/Bicentennial_Man_(film)](https://en.wikipedia.org/wiki/Bicentennial_Man_(film))

-## Bidirectional Encoder Representation from Transformer Model
+## Bidirectional Encoder Representation from Transformer (BERT) Model Family
-## BERT Model

  A NLP model that was built by [Google] in 2017.
 It is an Open-Source project by Google AI researchers with a great power of understanding the context of sentence (language) showing high performance in various nlp tasks such as [classification][BERT classification] such as [sentiment analysis], [question answering], [named entity recognition], [machine Translation] and many more.

   * Use the [transformer architecture]
   * BIDIRECTIONAL = use words before and after the [MASK] to predict the Masked word.
 This is different from unidirectional (used by GPT) such as predicting what the next word is.
   * Can be extended, i.e. FinBERT for financial docs, SpanBERT for Spanish

  Trained using

   * [Masked Language Modeling (MLM)][MLM]     <== pre-train work embedding and contextual understanding using [MASK]
   * and [next sentence prediction (NSP)][NSP].  <== pre-train the [CLS] token (used to perform sequence/sentence-wide task)
     * Note that the representation of the [CLS] token include both the sentences, the one before and the one after the [SEP] token (separation token) (?)